nashvail/blog/src/pages/blog/pseudo-classes/index.md

 Folks at CSS Tricks have a very informative article called [Useful :nth-child Recipes](https://css-tricks.com/useful-nth-child-recipies/) you should check it out and put your knowledge of :`nth-child` to test*.* I challenge you m8.

-With that we will move to the last selector of this article which punningly is *:nth-last-child.* Holy shit! why is “punningly” a word even?
+With that we will move to the last selector of this article which punningly is `:nth-last-child` Holy shit! why is “punningly” a word even?

-## Child pseudo-class #5 :nth-last-child(number/an + b/even/odd)
+## Child pseudo-class #5 :nth-last-child
 <br/>

-This selector works exactly like *:nth-child* except that it starts selecting elements from the opposite direction just like that annoying high school teacher who would ask questions to the class starting from the peaceful folks seated at the last benches.
+This selector works exactly like `:nth-child` except that it starts selecting elements from the opposite direction just like that annoying high school teacher who would ask questions to the class starting from the peaceful folks seated at the last benches.
 God I hated him.
 If you look at the trees drawn so far, the children are numbered left to right in each section, but this selector bloke sees the tree like so

 ![Fig. 18](./images/21.png)